MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-pmem.md

 Storage Spaces Direct on Windows Server 2019 supports using persistent memory as either a cache or capacity drive.
 See this [documentation](understand-the-cache.md) for more details on setting up cache and capacity drives.

-## Creating a DAX Volume
+## Creating a DAX volume

 ### Understanding DAX

 There are two methods for accessing persistent memory.
 They are:

 1. **Direct access (DAX)**, which operates like memory to get the lowest latency.
 The app directly modifies the persistent memory, bypassing the stack.
 Note that this can only be used with NTFS.
-2. **Block access**, which operates like storage for app compatibility.
+1. **Block access**, which operates like storage for app compatibility.
 The data flows through the stack in this setup, and this can be used with NTFS and ReFS.

 An example of this can be seen below: